Temporary Gun Violence Restraining Orders (21 days):

 - Make at least 5 copies of your completed forms and turn one copy of all completed forms into the Superior Court in the county where the person who is the subject of the order lives.

-- A Superior Court may issue a Temporary Firearms Restraining Order, when there is a “substantial likelihood” that the subject of the order “poses a significant danger in the near future of causing personal injury” to self or others by having access to a firearm and when the removal of firearms is necessary to prevent injury; and because less restrictive alternatives have been tried and found to be ineffective, or are inadequate or inappropriate for the circumstances.
-Temporary Firearms Restraining Order petitions are typically decided on the same day they are filed.
+- A Superior Court may issue a temporary Gun Violence Restraining Order, when there is a “substantial likelihood” that the subject of the order “poses a significant danger in the near future of causing personal injury” to self or others by having access to a firearm and when the removal of firearms is necessary to prevent injury; and because less restrictive alternatives have been tried and found to be ineffective, or are inadequate or inappropriate for the circumstances.
+Temporary Gun Violence Restraining Order petitions are typically decided on the same day they are filed.

 - Petitioning does not involve a criminal complaint and does not prevent you from seeking any other available legal remedy.

-- Serving a Firearms Restraining Order/GVRO can be very dangerous.
-If an order has been issued, the Judicial Council of California recommends a law enforcement officer serve the order and take all of the subject’s firearms and ammunition when serving the order.
-There may be a fee associated with having law enforcement serve the order.
-Never ask a friend or family member to serve a firearm restraining order, or serve the order yourself.
-The Judicial Council of California also recommends that you do not use a private process server (see “Step 3” on this site for more information).
+- Serving a Gun Violence Restraining Order can be very dangerous.
+If an order has been issued, the Judicial Council of California recommends a law enforcement officer serve the order.
+The Judicial Council of California also recommends that you never ask a friend or family member, or private process server to serve a GVRO, or serve the order yourself.

 - If allowed by law enforcement, the subject of the order may choose to store his or her guns with a federally licensed firearms dealer within 24 hours of being served.
 Within 48 hours, the subject must then submit a receipt to the court and law enforcement agency which served the order proving that the firearms were surrendered or sold to a licensed firearms dealer.
 If the subject chooses not to relinquish his or her firearms to a dealer, the subject must surrender firearms and ammunition to a local law enforcement agency within the 24-hour period after he or she was served.